dawciobiel/hardclone/README.md

 This project is licensed under the **GNU General Public License v3.0**.

-Each submodule may carry its own license — please refer to the respective repositories.
+Each submodule may carry its license — please refer to the respective repositories.

 See the [`LICENSE`](LICENSE) file for full terms.